 • Eligibility: children under 19 in families earning 138 to 247 percent FPL (varies by child's age, see below)

-• Premiums: none for families up to 150 percent FPL; approximately $20 to $35 per child per month above that, with family caps
+• Premiums: none for families up to 150 percent FPL; a modest monthly premium per child above that, set on a sliding scale by income, with family caps (see Georgia's current premium schedule)

 • Copays: small copays for office visits, prescriptions, and ER non-emergency